 Interest has intensified in recent years (particularly with the newly enacted healthcare reform law) as employers move beyond traditional occupational health and convenience care to offering clinics that provide a full range of wellness, health promotion, and primary care services.
-This is seen as a tool to contain medical costs, such as specialist visits, nongeneric prescriptions, emergency department visits, and avoidable hospitalizations, boost productivity, reduce absenteeism, prevent disability claims and work-related injuries, and enhance companies' reputations as employers while attracting and retaining competitive workforces.
-Types of clinical services for new workplace programs can include traditional occupational health; acute care ranging from low-acuity episodic care to exacerbations of acute chronic conditions; preventive care including immunizations, lifestyle management, mind-body skills, and screenings; wellness assessments and follow up, health coaching, and education; and disease management for chronic conditions.24
+This is seen as a tool to contain medical costs, such as specialist visits, nongeneric prescriptions, emergency department visits, and avoidable hospitalizations, boost productivity, reduce absenteeism, prevent disability claims and workrelated injuries, and enhance companies' reputations as employers while attracting and retaining competitive workforces.
+Types of clinical services for new workplace programs can include traditional occupational health; acute care ranging from low-acuity episodic care to exacerbations of acute chronic conditions; preventive care including immunizations, lifestyle management, mindbody skills, screenings; wellness assessments and follow-up, health coaching, and education; and disease management for chronic conditions.22

 Many of the nation's largest employers are focusing on prevention and disease management by adopting an integrative medicine approach.
-At present, the Corporate Health Improvement Program members include the Ford Motor Company, IBM, Corning, Kimberly Clark, Dow Chemical, Medstat, Nestlé, NASA, Canyon Ranch Resorts, and American Specialty Health.
-Walmart will open health clinics at approximately 400 U.S. stores over the next 3 years and at 2,000 stores in the next 5 to 7 years.
-CVS Health has more than 720 clinic locations across the United States and it continues to rapidly expand its retail care business.
-The clinics offer preventive and routine care.
-More than half of the people visiting the existing workplace clinics lack health insurance, and 15% said they would have to go to an emergency department if the clinics were unavailable.
-Some evidence suggests that retailers and other new players are taking business away from traditional care providers, potentially irrevocably shifting the flow of healthcare dollars.25
+At present, the Corporate Health Improvement Program (CHIP) members include the Ford Motor Company, IBM, Corning, Kimberly Clark, Dow Chemical, Medstat, Nestlé, NASA, Canyon Ranch Resorts, and American Specialty Health.
+Walmart will open health clinics at approximately 400 U.S. stores over the next 3 years, and at 2,000 stores in the next 5 to 7 years.
+The clinics will offer preventive and routine care.
+More than half of the people visiting the existing clinics lack health insurance, and 15% said they would have to go to an emergency department if the clinics were unavailable.